Clinic Opening Hours, Parking & Public Transport

 Do I have to go somewhere else to get my herbs/supplements?

 No, at Ondol Clinic we have our own traditional Oriental medicine herbal dispensary and a range of various supplements.
-All medicines are of the highest quality in line with TGA requirements and are dispensed on the premises.
+All medicines are of highest quality and are dispensed at our premises.

 Are Oriental herbs safe to take?